Gremikha, Lower Yokanga, Russia

 The Yokanga is situated inside the Arctic Circle at about 67.5 degrees north latitude.
 The river flows into the Barents Sea and is on the north eastern end of the Kola Peninsula some 280km from Murmansk.
 The Yokanga itself is over 200km long and has a drainage basin of over 6,000 square kilometres.

-The Gremikha Camp gives the adventurous fly fisher a chance to hook one of the Yokanga’s biggest Atlantic salmon when they are at their freshest out of the sea.
+Gremikha offers the opportunity to hook one of the Yokanga’s biggest Atlantic salmon when they are at their freshest out of the sea.
 It is an incredibly exciting place to fish and there is always the expectation of a fish of 20lbs or more and an excellent chance of hooking a salmon in excess of 30lbs or even bigger.
-Landing a big fish in the lower river is the real challenge.
+Salmon over the magic 40lb mark have been caught on the Gremikha water but landing a big fish in the lower river is the real challenge.